py-bootcamp/learn-python-with-tdd/hello-world.md

 In the [previous chapter](install-python.md#python-environment) we discussed how to setup your local environment.

-It's time to create a new folder for our project: `learn-python-with-tdd/hello-world`.
+It's time to create a new folder for our project.

 So if you're on a unix based OS and you could run `mkdir -p learn-python-with-tdd/hello-world`.

-For subsequent chapters, you can make a new folder with whatever name you like to put the code in e.g `learn-python-with-tdd/integers` for the next chapter might be sensible.
-Some readers of this book like to make an enclosing folder for all the work such as "learn-python-with-tdd/hello".
-In short, it's up to you how you structure your folders.
+For subsequent chapters, you can make a new folder with whatever name you like to put the code in e.g `learn-python-with-tdd/integers` for the next chapter might be sensible. it's up to you how you structure your folders.

 Create a file in this directory called `hello.py` and write this code.
 To run it type `python hello.py`.